 Building the workflow

-In our configuration, we have five text custom fields, where we enabled the wiki renderer (check here for more details).
+In our configuration, we have five text custom fields, where the wiki renderer has been enabled (check here for more details).

 We established the workflow where for each gate we have the following transaction layout: